We are now the AI Security Institute

 Research

-Our mission is to equip governments with an empirical understanding of the safety of advanced AI systems.
+Our mission is to equip governments with a scientific understanding of the risks posed by advanced AI.

 Empirical research